mhewedy/CloudBees-Fusion/README.md

 ### ✨ Features
 * ⚡ Instant redirect to Pipeline Explorer.
 * In-place Approve the stages (via Popup), instead of redirects to a new page.
 * In-place Restart stage (via Popup), where it allows restarting the latest stage automatically.
-(TODO)

 ### 🚀 Installation
 You can install the extension from the Chrome Web Store or manually.